d2fn/riak-tips/README.md

 For example, ...

 #3
 Clients should talk to Riak via an haproxy on localhost which is aware of all nodes in the ring.
 Don't attempt to build a client that is aware of all nodes and intelligently routes requests.
 Building such a client is complex and degenerates to building all of the failure detection intrinsic to haproxy.
-Haproxy will ensure that requests are routed to nodes that are alive.